-- (i) a Corporation, if registered as a company in England under the Companies Act 20064 other than a company falling within Appendix C (an English Company); - (ii) a friendly society incorporated under the Friendly Societies Act 1992 with its registered office in England (a Friendly Society);5 - (iii) a society registered society under the Co-operative and Community Benefit Societies Act 2014 with its registered office in England (a Cooperative or Community Benefit-C/CB Society);6 - (iv) a body corporate established by private Act of Parliament with its principal place of business in England (a Statutory Corporation);7 - (v) a body corporate established by royal charter granted by the Crown with its principal place of business in England (a Chartered Corporation); - a Bank/Credit Institution, if established as an English Company, having its head office in England and permitted under Part 4A of the Financial Services and Markets Act 2000 to carry on the regulated activity of accepting deposits (an English Bank); - (vii) an Investment Firm/Broker Dealer, if established as an English Company (an English Investment Firm);
+- (i) a Corporation, if registered as a company in England under the Companies Act 2006 other than a company falling within Appendix C (an English Company); - (ii) a friendly society incorporated under the Friendly Societies Act 1992 with its registered office in England (a Friendly Society); - (iii) a registered society under the Co-operative and Community Benefit Societies Act 2014 with its registered office in England (a C/CB Society); - (iv) a body corporate established by private Act of Parliament with its principal place of business in England (a Statutory Corporation); - (v) a body corporate established by royal charter granted by the Crown with its principal place of business in England (a Chartered Corporation); - (vi) a Bank/Credit Institution, if established as an English Company, having its head office in England and permitted under Part 4A of the Financial Services and Markets Act 2000 to carry on the regulated activity of accepting deposits (an English Bank); - (vii) an Investment Firm/Broker Dealer, if established as an English Company (an English Investment Firm);

-4 As provided in section 1 of the Companies Act 2006, this includes companies formed and registered under the Companies Act 2006, as well as companies formed and registered under a prior Companies Act or, in certain cases, formed under other English legislation or letters patent.
+As provided in section 1 of the Companies Act 2006, this includes companies formed and registered under the Companies Act 2006, as well as companies formed and registered under a prior Companies Act or, in certain cases, formed under other English legislation or letters patent.
 This does not include branches of foreign corporations (referred to as "overseas companies" in the Companies Act 2006) registered as such under Part 34 of the Companies Act 2006.

-5 A friendly society may also be unincorporated and registered under the Friendly Societies Act 1974, however such friendly societies are excluded from the scope of this memorandum.
+A friendly society may also be unincorporated and registered under the Friendly Societies Act 1974, however such friendly societies are excluded from the scope of this memorandum.
 In addition, there are some unincorporated and unregistered friendly societies to which the legislation relating to friendly societies has no direct application.
 These friendly societies are associations of individuals with property commonly vested in trustees.
 An unincorporated and unregistered friendly society may not be authorised to conduct insurance business under the Financial Services and Markets Act 2000 and so are also excluded from the scope of this memorandum.

-6 As provided in section 150 of the Co-operative and Community Benefit Societies Act 2014, this This includes any society that was societies previously registered or treated as registered under the Industrial and Provident Societies Act 1965 and societies formed and registered under the Co-operative and Community Benefit Societies Act 1965 as either co-operative or community benefit societies.
+This includes societies previously registered or treated as registered under the Industrial and Provident Societies Act 1965 and societies formed and registered under the Co-operative and Community Benefit Societies Act 1965 as either co-operative or community benefit societies.

 Note that this definition does not include a statutory corporation established under a public general Act of Parliament.
-Excluding Companies Act-English Companies (which are not normally referred to as "statutory corporations" in England), a corporation established under a public general Act of Parliament is normally established for a governmental, regulatory or other public purpose.
+Excluding English Companies (which are not normally referred to as "statutory corporations" in England), a corporation established under a public general Act of Parliament is normally established for a governmental, regulatory or other public purpose.
 Examples of statutory corporations with a public purpose not covered by this opinion include local authorities (for example, the county councils and county borough councils established by the Local Government Act 1888), the Board of the Pension Protection Fund (established by the Pensions Act 2004) and the Olympic Delivery Authority (established by the London Olympic Games and Paralympic Games Act 2006).